-Without fail, the ground blind is going to be less expensive than a tree stand.
+Without fail, a high quality ground blind is going to be less expensive than a tree stand.
 The concept applies to both time and money.
-A store-bought blind can be set up in a day, a month before hunting season to allow the deer to accommodate its presence.
+A store-bought blind is easy to set up in a day, one month before hunting season to allow the deer to accommodate its presence.
 A tree stand is more expensive, has to be set up much earlier in the year, and requires additional safety gear to strap in and use the device safely.

 Final Thoughts about Blinds and Tree Stands

 Blinds are easier, more comfortable, and less expensive than a tree stand.
 In some areas, deer or other game will become accustomed to your blind and walk right by as part of their daily routine.
 Deer who are used to deep wilderness areas can be a bit more sketchy, they will be gone if they see you first.
 In such cases, a tree stand is likely the better option.
 More important is you enjoy the time you spend in the deer's lair, follow all local laws and hunting safety regulations, and learn deer behavioral patterns each year while tracking their trails and preparing the hunt.